Darshan4217/MVVM_Clean_Architecture_Demo/README.md

 ### 🎯 Domain Model Strategy

-Each feature maintains its own domain models for better separation of concerns:
+Each feature maintains its own domain & data models for better separation of concerns:

 - **List Feature Character**: Minimal model with essential fields for list display
 - **Detail Feature Character**: Complete model with all character information